Devang0907/agent-dev/README.md

 # agent-dev

-A minimal terminal coding agent with an OpenTUI terminal UI (OpenCode-style layout).
+A minimal terminal coding agent with an **OpenTUI + SolidJS** terminal UI.
 Chat with an AI that can read and edit code, search the web, run git/shell commands (with approval), use MCP servers, load skills, schedule Telegram reminders and daily tasks, and optionally delegate work through a **boss orchestrator** that coordinates specialized worker agents.

 ## Quick start